Date(s) - 06/03/2023

 In this session we will reflect on our own metacognitive skills and apply this knowledge in the context of primary school pupils.
 You will understand the importance of subject knowledge in metacognition, and I will share specific strategies you could apply immediately in the classroom to help pupils develop metacognition and self-regulated learning.

-This course is suitable for ECTs, teachers and teaching assistants as well as SENCOs in the primary phase.
+This session is suitable for school leaders, teachers, ECTs and teaching assistants as well as SENCOs in the primary phase.

-Faye Heming @SchSupportSol is an experienced education consultant in the primary sector, supporting schools, partnerships, and trusts across the country in school improvement, curriculum development, headteacher performance management and staff training.
+Faye Heming is an experienced education consultant in the primary sector, supporting schools, partnerships, and trusts across the country in school improvement, curriculum development and staff training.

-Faye has over twenty-five years’ experience in education in a variety of roles including teacher, subject leader, SENCO, headteacher and external consultant for independent and maintained primary schools in Gloucestershire, Wiltshire and Redcar and Cleveland.
+Faye has over twenty-five years’ experience in education in a variety of roles including teacher, subject leader, SENCO, headteacher, governor and external consultant for primary schools nationwide.
 She is a professional affiliate of the Chartered College of Teaching.

-Faye is passionate about training and has written and delivered training courses for primary ITT students training through the Cotswold Teaching School Hub, NQTs, teaching assistants, and middle and senior leaders.
-Her courses are based on educational research and practice, and she has recently delivered many programmes remotely, including bespoke sessions for governors.
-Faye regularly provides training and support for the Cornwall Association of Primary Headteachers, Ealing Learning Partnership, Steel River Academy Trust and North Cotswold Headteachers’ Partnership.
+Faye is passionate about training and has written and delivered training courses for primary ITT students training through the Cotswold Teacher Training Partnership, teachers, teaching assistants, and middle and senior leaders.
+All of her courses are based on educational research and practice.
+Faye regularly provides training and support for the Cornwall Association of Primary Headteachers, Somerset Association of Primary Headteachers, Steel River Academy Trust and North Cotswold Headteachers’ Partnership.
+She is a lead facilitator of the Early Career Framework for the Balcarras and Odyssey Teaching School Hubs.

 Following registration for this event you will receive an email from Eventbrite confirming your place.
+If you do not receive the email within a few minutes, please check your junk or spam folders and check that the correct email address was provided at the time of booking.
 If you did not create an account at the time of booking or someone else booked on your behalf, you will need to create an Eventbrite account.
 Open your booking confirmation email, select ‘Claim Your Order’ and then choose a password.
 Make a note of your email address that was used to make the booking and your new password – you will need these to access the Eventbrite page containing the link to the event.

 A minimum of 48 hours before the event begins you will receive another email from Eventbrite containing a direct link to the event and to the Eventbrite Online Event page.
 Login to Eventbrite, using the same email and password you used to create your account.
 You will now have access to the online event link and any pre-event materials.
 This link must not be shared with other people.